-A flowchart diagram is a visual representation of a process in which each step is represented by a different shape and contains a short description.
+Blazor flowchart diagram is a visual representation of a process in which each step in the process is represented by a different shape and contains a short description of the process short description.
 The Blazor Diagram library offers various features to build flowcharts with ease.

 The Blazor Diagram library provides the shapes required to build a flowchart diagram as ready-made objects, making it is easy to add them to a diagram surface in a single call.

 Arrows or connectors represent the relationship or direction of flow between two flowchart shapes.

 Straight, orthogonal, and curved connector types are provided.
 You can choose any of these based on the relationship between the connected shapes.

 The Blazor Diagram library provides predefined arrowheads to illustrate flow direction in a flowchart diagram.
 You can also build your own custom arrowheads.

 You can add descriptions to the flowchart shapes and connectors using annotations, and modify descriptions by pressing F2 or double-clicking them.

 Connect to specific places on a shape through different types of ports or connecting points.